justinlhudson/SmartThings/README.md

 ## ModeLocker

-Monitors switches for on/active to determine if mode does not get changed during normal cycle.
+Monitors switches for on/active to determine if mode does not get changed during normal location cycles.
 Can use simulated switch for phone app or actual switch to lock "home" location for example.

 ## Device Logger